21 Irresistible Traditional Dishes in New Zealand to Try Now

 Mutton Bird (Tītī) – New Zealand Traditional Dishes

-14. New Zealand Artisan Cheese
+20. New Zealand Artisan Cheese

 New Zealand artisan cheese showcases the country’s rich dairy heritage.
 Local producers create a variety of cheeses, including sharp cheddars, creamy blues, and flavorful goat cheeses.
-These cheeses are known for their high quality and distinctive flavours, often made using traditional techniques and local milk.
+These cheeses are known for their high quality and distinctive flavors, often made using traditional techniques and local milk.
 Artisan cheeses are a testament to New Zealand’s innovative approach to dairy farming.

 New Zealand Artisan Cheese